standardgalactic/third-brain/_Notes/Representing different data types in binary.md

 - The same bit pattern can be read as an unsigned integer as well as a two's complement integer.
 This happens when we perform **type casting** between the two data types. [[Conversion between signed and unsigned integer|Read more about these conversions here]]

+### Expanding the bit representation (Making the number larger)
+- Unsigned numbers are converted to a larger data type using [[Zero extension of binary vector|zero extension]].
+- Signed numbers are converted to a larger data type using [[Sign extension of binary vector|sign extension]]

 ## Sources
 - [[Computer Systems - A Programmer's Perspective]]